 The information in this handbook is a supplement to the University's General Catalog and is provided to facilitate students' progress through the nursing program.
 This handbook is available on the Nursing Program web page at http://nursing.csuci.edu.
-This handbook may be printed if desired.
+This handbook may be made available in electronic format or printed if desired.
 Every attempt is made to accurately reflect the policies of the program.
 Changes in policies will be posted on the nursing program web page.